Each year, prizes award outstanding performances of Civil Engineering students.

 Amount: CHF 1’000

-This prize rewards a project of master in the area of parassimic engineering or structural dynamics.
-The candidates are nominated by their responsible of project of master.
+The prize is awarded to a master project in the area of earthquake engineering or structural dynamics.
+The candidates are nominated by the supervisor of their master project.

 Amount: CHF 2’000